What is ADHD?

 • Needing immediate rewards

-Symptoms of ADHD can often be confused for or appear alongside other mental health conditions such as anxiety, depression, or bipolar disorder.
-In children, ADHD symptoms can be confused with emotional or disciplinary problems or learning disabilities in school.
+ADHD symptoms can often be mistaken for or appear alongside other mental conditions.
+Like anxiety, depression, or bipolar disorder.
+In children, ADHD symptoms may be confused with emotional or disciplinary problems.
+Or learning disabilities in school.
 [2]

 Life problems

-For people who have ADHD, the symptoms are frustrating and may cause problems in their lives.
-ADHD may interfere with the ability to function at school, at work, and in relationships.
-[3] It can be challenging for people living with ADHD to complete daily tasks such as taking a test, organizing a space, remembering things, and more.
+For people who have ADHD, the symptoms are frustrating.
+And they may also cause problems in their lives.
+ADHD may interfere with school, work, and relationships.
+[3] It can be difficult for people with ADHD to complete tasks.
+Like taking tests, organizing spaces, remembering things, etc.

 Treatment and recovery